 The troubleshooting steps depend on the action performed when the error occurs.
 Please select from the under given situation & pursue the suggested troubleshooting steps.

-Condition 1: Open the QB company file stored on a Windows Server
+Condition 1: Open the QuickBooks company file stored on a Windows Server

 You may find that copying QB company file to the computer during error fixation is more efficient than resolving it on the network.
 Once the trouble fixed, copy the QB file back to its original network location.